arangodb/docs/3.10/data-modeling-views.md

 ---
 layout: default
 description: This is an introduction to ArangoDB's interface for Views and how to handle Views from the JavaScript shell arangosh
-title: JS API for ArangoSearch Views
+title: JS API for Views
 ---
 JavaScript Interface for Views
 ==============================